aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * Link version 3.0.8 or better

-Note that when you call `]Tatin.Init` Tatin will check whether those requirements are met.
+Note that when you call `]Tatin.Init`, Tatin will check whether those requirements are met.

 ## How to activate Tatin in 19.0